How to Open Car Hood With Broken Cable: 4 Methods + Cost to Fix

 A broken hood cable can cause stress, but you can fix it.
 Try the simple steps carefully to open your car hood.
 Always stay safe and use the right tools.
 If you feel unsure, ask a mechanic for help.
 Regular car care helps avoid cable problems.

 Keep calm, take your time, and your car hood will open soon.
-This guide helps you handle a broken cable with ease.
+Once open, replace the cable promptly — or see our guide on opening a car hood with a broken latch if you also have latch issues.